-S. GRADE REPORTING/STANDARDIZED TESTING
+T. GRADE REPORTING/STANDARDIZED TESTING

 Report cards are issued every nine weeks (five school days after the end of the grading period) and are to be signed and returned to school immediately.
-In addition, mid-term progress reports will be sent home.
+In addition, interim progress reports will be sent home.
 Grading standards will be given to you by your child's teacher as per grade level requirements.

-T. COMMUNICATION
+U. COMMUNICATION